begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Steam/EA App/Readme.md

 5. In the Titanfall2 folder, create a file `run_northstar.txt` and type `1` in it ([source](https://github.com/R2Northstar/NorthstarLauncher/pull/19)).

+    Alternatively, you can also use the `-northstar` launch option.

 After that, add the game to favorites to make it easier to choose, play, agree to the EULA, Steam will install the necessary stuff and the game should be ready to play!

 [Images for Lutris](https://github.com/begin-theadventure/lutris-scripts/tree/main/lutris-scripts/Northstar/images/NorthstarImagesLutris#readme) (banner, covert art and icon).
 [Source/preview](https://github.com/R2NorthstarTools/NorthstarLogo).